Campuzano-Polanco family: Pedro Campuzano Polanco (1685-1754)

 Captain of the Royal Armies from 1708 to 1719.
-He was Lieutenant Colonel of the city of La Vega, Villa del Cotuí and its parties in 1719, in charge of evicting the enemies who were approaching the coasts.
+He was Lieutenant Colonel of the city of La Vega, Villa del Cotuí, and its parties in 1719, in charge of evicting the enemies who were approaching the coasts.
 Along with his brother Jose, he financed many successful privateer corsair expeditions in the early 1700s.
-He played a major role in the pacification of the uprising in the city of Santiago, known as the "Revolt of the Captains". and in charge of the incorporation to the island of the families and victims of the Guadalupe and Tolosa Shipwreck in 1724.
+He played a major role in pacifying the uprising in the city of Santiago, known as the "Revolt of the Captains" and was in charge of the incorporation to the island of the families and victims of the Guadalupe and Tolosa Shipwreck in 1724.
 Later he was mayor of Santo Domingo from 1752 to 1754.
 His son, Antonio Bruno Campuzano-Polanco, became the head/rector priest of the Cathedral Primate of the Americas.

 Jose Campuzano Polanco (1698-1760)

-Arguably the most successful privateer corsair from Santo Domingo during the Golden Age of Piracy in the Caribbean in the first half of the 18th century operating under a "patente de corso" (letter of marque).
+Arguably the most successful privateer corsair from Santo Domingo during the Caribbean's Golden Age of Piracy in the first half of the 18th century operating under a "patente de corso" (letter of marque).
 One of the most daring and active corsairs of the Caribbean region in the fight against illicit trade with countries other than Spain, capturing more than 50 foreign ships with his ships El Firme (his first vessel), N.S.
 Popa, and Maria.

 Known for his deep knowledge of the seas, he was awarded patente de corso to operate expeditions in Cartagena, Santa Marta, Maracaibo, Florida, Puerto Rico and the island of Santa Cruz, among other areas.
-In theory privateering aimed to stop contraband but in reality it was a very important activity for the island of Santo Domingo, since it provided products of basic consumption to the population.
+In theory privateering aimed to stop contraband but in reality it was a very important activity for the island of Santo Domingo providing basic necessities to the population.